ropensci-review-tools/pkgstats/README.md

 properties of this list can be aggregated by the [`pkgstats_summary()` function](https://docs.ropensci.org/pkgstats/reference/pkgstats_summary.html), which returns a `data.frame` with a single row of summary statistics.
-See below for further details.
+This function is demonstrated below, including full details of all statistics extracted.

 ## Installation

-The easiest way to install this package is via the [associated `r-universe`](https://ropensci-review-tools.r-universe.dev/ui#builds).
+The easiest way to install this package is [via the associated `r-universe`](https://ropensci-review-tools.r-universe.dev/ui#builds).
 As shown there, simply enable the universe with